rackerlabs/rackspace-how-to/content/exchange/email-spoofing-best-practices-exchange-for-exchange-users.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-If you would prefer a video tutorial see [Exchange- Spoofing: How to identify & protect your organization](https://emailhelp.rackspace.com/l/how-to-prevent-email-spoofing).
+If you would prefer a video tutorial, see [Exchange- Spoofing: How to identify & protect your organization](https://emailhelp.rackspace.com/l/how-to-prevent-email-spoofing).

 ### What is email spoofing?